 Mount Bonnell-Fabulous Views

-As you continue on your way, don’t miss a chance to stop and stretch your legs at one of the most scenic hills in the park-like setting at Mount Bonnell.
+As you continue, don’t miss a chance to stop and stretch your legs at one of the most scenic hills in the park-like setting at Mount Bonnell.

 Located right off of the highway in Austin, Texas, Mount Bonnell has welcomed visitors for years.